yoember/yoember.github.io/index.md

 {{/each}}{% endraw %}
 ```

-We generate a list from our model which will be downloaded in the route.
+We generate a list from our model which will be retrieved in the route.
 We are using `panel` style from bootstrap here.

 ``` handlebars
 <!-- app/templates/libraries/new.hbs -->